orcfax/docs/docs/project-catalyst/f12-economic-model.md

-Validator License have immense impact on the appropriate size of the subset of nodes; it could very well be that, using the values given previously, it's necessary to select a subset of 21 (or more) nodes in order to adequately reduce the risk of bad actors and to make bad bahaviour cost prohibitive.
+Validator License have immense impact on the appropriate size of the subset of nodes; it could very well be that, using the values given previously, it's necessary to select a subset of 21 (or more) nodes in order to adequately reduce the risk of bad actors and to make bad behaviour cost prohibitive.
 However, this narrative dramatically changes should \$FACT halve in value, or increase 10x.

 These are all considerations that Orcfax must weigh as we continue to develop a